Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Simulation Study

 For Q-learning, we assume that the conditional outcomes are specified as

 where $\boldsymbol{\alpha}_{t}^{\prime}=\left(\alpha_{0t},\alpha_{1t}\right)^{\prime}$ for each $t=1,2$, $\boldsymbol{\gamma}_{1}^{\prime}=\left(\gamma_{01},\gamma_{11}\right)^{\prime}$, and $\boldsymbol{\gamma}_{2}^{\prime}=\left(\gamma_{02},\gamma_{12},\gamma_{22}\right)^{\prime}$.
-This specification is correct under DGPs 1 and 2, but is not under DGP3.
+This specification is correct under DGPs 1 and 2 but is not under DGP3.

-Table \ref{table:Monte Carlo Simulation Results} reports the results of 500 simulations with sample sizes $n=$ 200, 400, and 600, where we calculate the mean and median welfare achieved by each estimated DTR with 3,000 observations randomly drawn from the same DGP used in the estimation.
-The results show that Q-learning performs better than the Backward and Simultaneous DEWM methods in DGPs 1 and 2 in terms of the population mean welfare.
-However, both the Backward and Simultaneous DEWM methods show better performance than Q-leaning in DGP3, where the outcome model used by Q-learning is misspecified.
-In DGPs 1 and 2, the Backward DEWM method achieve slightly higher mean welfare than the Simultaneous DEWM method, whereas in DGP3 the Simultaneous DEWM method achieves clearly higher welfare than the Backward DEWM method.
+Table \ref{table:Monte Carlo Simulation Results} presents the results of 500 simulations with sample sizes $n=$ 200, 500, and 800.
+The table shows the mean and median welfare achieved by each estimated DTR calculated with 3,000 observations randomly drawn from the same DGP.
+The results show that Q-learning performs better than the backward and simultaneous DEWM methods in DGPs 1 and 2 in terms of the population mean welfare.
+However, both the backward and simultaneous DEWM methods exhibit superior performance to Q-learning in DGP3, where the outcome model used by Q-learning is misspecified.
+In DGPs 1 and 2, the backward and simultaneous DEWM methods demonstrate similar welfare performance.
+However, in DGP3, the simultaneous DEWM method achieves higher welfare than the backward DEWM method.
+Table \ref{table:Monte Carlo Simulation Results} also presents the average CPU time to calculate DTR per simulation iteration.\footnote{We use Julia version 1.8.1 with Gurobi Optimizer version 9.5.2.
+The hardware is 12th Gen Intel(R) Core(TM) i7-12700 2.10 GHz.} The simultaneous DEWM takes the longest time but remains feasible at these scales of simulation.
+Appendix \ref{appendix:simulation_results} provides additional simulation results for DGPs where $D_1$ and $D_2$ are not independent of $U_1$ and $U_2$ (i.e., the sequential independence assumption (Assumption \ref{asm:sequential independence}) does not hold).